SKAHP/One-Engi/media-ethics.md

 here is actually a somewhat different problem the Cartesian model of philoso-

-phizing

-Descartes's frie

-One can even guess the motto above his desk: "Ha

-Imagine the conditions under which he wrote Meditations
+phizing.

-e founder of modern philosophy, René Descartes, preferred to work in soli
+**The founder of modern philosophy, René Descartes**  preferred to work in solitude.

-was whirling in the early seventeenth century, but for two years even
+Paris was whirling in the early seventeenth century, but for two years even

-nds could not find him as he squirreled away studying mathematics
+Descartes's nds could not find him as he squirreled away studying mathematics.

-appy is he who lives in seclusion."
+One can even guess the motto above his desk: "**Happy is he who lives in seclusion."**

+Imagine the conditions under which who wrote meditation II.

-II.
-The Thirty Ye
+The Thirty Years' War

-ars' War

-X111